avisuj/avisuj.github.io/_posts/2026-04-04-What-I-Owe-Them.md

 My father took me back.

 For all his words, for all the conditions, he opened the door.
 He loves me.
 I believe that.
 His love has always been real — it's just been distorted by grief he has never been able to name.
 He lost his parents young.
 He tried to end his own life before I knew him.
 He carries shame he can't put down, and when shame rises in him he shuts down, or he reaches for control.
 He isn't a villain.
-He's a wounded man who never had anyone show him another way.
+He's a wounded man who never had another way.

 The same is true for my mother.
 She was pushed into choices she didn't make freely.
 Degrees she didn't want.
 A marriage she didn't choose.
 A country that wasn't hers.
 She carries grief that is tangled up with anger at her own father, whom she still worships, and so the grief never gets processed — it comes out sideways as manipulation, as the need for attention, as creating crises that make her the center.